aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listboxactivexcontrol/_index.md

 ```

 Sets the default run-time mode of the Input Method Editor for the control as it receives focus.
-[InputMethodEditorMode](../../com.aspose.cells/inputmethodeditormode).
+See [InputMethodEditorMode](../../com.aspose.cells/inputmethodeditormode).

 **Parameters:**
 | Parameter | Type | Description |